-What I always advised is to bring at least three boards – your favorite everyday board that you ride most days at home, along with a step-up incase it’s bigger (more likely in July/Aug/Sept) or the current is running and you want extra paddle power, and a step-down in case it’s 2-3ft every day (quite possible in Feb/March/April and /Nov/Dec/Jan) If you are bringing four boards I’d bring a backup of my favorite everyday board.
-Something I noticed when Pro Surfers came to Lohis was the way that they enjoyed parking up on the deck with a bunch of boards and riding four or five different boards throughout the day – it’s so easy to pop out for a quick session, then come in, have a snack and a drink, then go back out on a different board.
+I went through a few different board phases at Lohis – from short fat fishes and quads when I didn’t ride a board over 5’6 all season, to standard high performance shortboards when my average board was a 5’9.
+What I always advised is to bring at least three boards – your favorite everyday board that you ride most days at home, along with a step-up incase it’s bigger (more likely in July, August or September) or the current is running and you want extra paddle power, and a step-down in case it’s 2-3ft every day (quite possible in Feb, March, April and November, Dec and Jan).
+If you are bringing four boards I’d bring a backup of my favorite everyday board.
+Something I noticed when pro surfers came to Lohis was the way that they enjoyed parking up on the deck with a bunch of boards and riding four or five different boards throughout the day – it’s so easy to pop out for a quick session, then come in, have a snack and a drink, then go back out on a different board.
 They said it was the best place to really dial in boards to see what worked best.
-If you’re a high intermediate/advanced level surfer looking through an extensive quiver deciding what to pack, you might find that lower volume boards feel great in the Maldives.
-Boards just seem to feel more buoyant over there and the waves are so nice that a super responsive low volume board feels great.
+If you’re a high intermediate or advanced level surfer looking through an extensive quiver deciding what to pack, you might find that lower volume boards feel great in the Maldives.
+Boards just seem to feel more buoyant over there and the waves are so nice that a super responsive low volume board feels great!